learn-co-curriculum/react-hooks-tdd-project-example/README.md

-# React Test-Driven Development Project
+# [Instructors Only] React Test-Driven Development Project Example

 This is an example of a completed project that meets the requirements for the [React Test-Driven Development Project Guidelines][project guidelines].